Fleisch mit Gemüse, Aussie-style

-The above menu, sourced here in Australian state library archives, illustrates fusion cuisine before the term was known.
-In further posts we will examine some of the other menus featured in this link, particularly of wine and food clubs.
+The above luncheon menu, sourced here from Australian state library archives, illustrates fusion cuisine before the term was known.
+In later posts we will examine other menus featured in this link, particularly of Australian wine and food clubs.

 The appetizer is spaghetti on toast, a starchy combination with probably no direct Italian origin.
-As a U.K. supper or nursery dish it is well-known, also in certain areas of former U.K. influence.
-Australia is a prime example but a little birdie told me our Newfoundlanders like it too.
+As a U.K. supper or nursery dish it is well-known, also where U.K. influence was once dominant.
+Australia is an example, but the dish is known in our own Newfoundland, too.

-Do you know what Barossa Canneries was?
-Barossa had a vibrant fruit and canning industry from the 1930s until quite recently, and vestiges yet remain.
-“Barossa Canneries” likely meant the desserts were made with fruit canned or dried by this large business.
+So we have food elements here of British, German, and quasi-Italian origin.
+The desserts (fruit-based) are more typically Australian, except the Christmas pudding which is English really, as is the biscuits with cheese to end.
+Barossa had a vibrant fruit growing and canning industry from the 1930s until quite recently, and vestiges yet remain.
+“Barossa Canneries” likely meant the desserts were fruit canned or dried by this large business.

 But sauerkraut?
-Some Australian social history: the Barossa area had a large element of German settlement, much of it from Silesia.
-The sauerkraut was a modest but lingering manifestation of that heritage.
+Well, the Barossa district had a large German population, much of it from Silesia; they came in the late 1800s.
+The sauerkraut was a lingering example of their influence.

-And (my take): a hotel, as an “official” kind of presence in a community, might be expected to hew to societal expectations (norms) more than a family-owned restaurant or of course the family hearth.
-This applies even more to the Vine Inn as it was and is (it still flourishes) community-owned in a rather unique cooperative arrangement.
+And (my take): a hotel, as an “official” kind of presence in a community, might be expected to act conservatively in such matters.
+This applies even more to the Vine Inn as it was, and still is, community-owned in a unique arrangement.

-Below is the Vine’s dining room today, taken from the hotel website, here.
+Below is the Vine’s dining room as it looks today, taken from the hotel’s website, here.